Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 2. Must also support iterating over all pages.

-Maintain a header pageat the beginning of the file that stores two pointers: HEAD of the free page list and the data page list.
+Maintain a header page at the beginning of the file that stores two pointers: HEAD of the free page list and the data page list.

 Each page keeps track of how many free slots they currently have.